"INTERMISSION in Tokyo" February 8th (Sat) - 11th (Tue, national holiday) @ Daikanyama T-SITE GARDEN GALLERY

 The exhibition "INTERMISSION" challenges preconceived notions of how action sports media is recorded and shared with the world, breaking away from the repetitive nature of the industry and exploring new ways of sharing each individual's journey

-The exhibition also offers a space for people to experience winter beyond the world of social media and interpret the season at their own pace and in their own way, inspiring athletes and creators to redefine the "winter film project" through the exhibition and proposing a new approach to sharing Arc'teryx technology.
+Furthermore, this exhibition offers a space to experience winter beyond the world of social media, to interpret the season at one's own pace and in one's own way, and to inspire athletes and creators to redefine "winter video projects" through the exhibition, proposing a new approach to sharing Arc'teryx's technology.

-This project is not about Cole's "return" or "comeback" as an athlete after overcoming injury, but rather a celebration of the moments "in between."
-These moments were also shared in Japan, where the filming took place.
+It's not a project about Cole's "return" or "comeback" as an athlete after overcoming injury, but rather a celebration of the moment "in between."
+That moment was also shared in Japan, where the filming took place.

 These photos are from the event held in New York last October